The Senior Colloquium is required for major.

-Through the course of study, readings, and lectures, concentrators have applied their AAS knowledge into developing independent writing and research assignments, leading to the senior thesis.
-A senior thesis must be written by every senior at Princeton, and in AAS, the thesis is the culminating research informed by a student’s selected subfield and a subject of inquiry of the student’s choosing.
+Through the course of study, readings, and lectures, majors have applied their AAS knowledge into developing independent writing and research assignments, leading to the senior thesis.
+In AAS, the thesis is the culminating research informed by a student’s subfield and a subject of inquiry of the student’s choosing.

-The format of the Colloquium is a gesture towards modeling the sort of fruitful exchanges and convened conversations that African American Studies concentrators can bring with them as they leave the University to enter new workplaces, campuses and neighborhoods in which race continues to be a salient and unequal force.
-AAS concentrators graduate from Princeton as people who can not only manage difference but can live with difference as a value in their lives.
-AAS concentrators leave Princeton with a common commitment to social change.
+The format of the Colloquium is a gesture towards modeling the sort of fruitful exchanges and convened conversations that African American Studies majors can bring with them as they leave the University to enter new workplaces, campuses and neighborhoods in which race continues to be a salient and unequal force.
+AAS majors graduate from Princeton as people who can not only manage differences but can live with differences as a value in their lives.
+AAS majors leave Princeton with a common commitment to social change.

-Professor Ruha Benjamin serves as the Faculty Advisor for Senior Colloquium.
+Professor Ruha Benjamin will serve as the Faculty Adviser for the 2023-2024 Senior Colloquium.

 - $300/term stipend